View Paul Zakaib's Obituary on https://www.wvgazettemail.com/ and share memories

 Funeral Service will be held 11 a.m.
 Wednesday, December 4, at St. George Orthodox Cathedral, Charleston, with Rev. Father David Shaw and the Very Rev. Father Olof Scott officiating.
 Burial will follow at Cunningham Memorial Park, St. Albans.

-Visitation will be held from 2 to 4 p.m. and 6 to 8 p.m. on Tuesday, December 3, at Barlow Bonsall Funeral Home, Charleston.
+Visitation was held from 2 to 4 p.m. and 6 to 8 p.m. on Tuesday, December 3, at Barlow Bonsall Funeral Home, Charleston.